Back to top

 • Limited liability for possession of small amounts of drugs and/or alcohol- this applies to the victim as well as the caller

-• Limited liability for breaches of parole, restraining order, probation and other violations
+• Limited liability for breaches of parole, restraining orders, probation, and other violations

 Citizen Narcan Program

-Naloxone will be available from purchase from retail pharmacies to anyone desiring to have the drug on-hand to treat an opioid overdose.
-There are two ways to access a naloxone rescue kit from a pharmacy in Georgia:
+Naloxone will be available for purchase from retail pharmacies to anyone desiring to have the drug on hand to treat an opioid overdose.
+For more information on how to obtain Narcan, visit https://dph.georgia.gov/stopopioidaddiction/opioid-basics/naloxone.

 How to Respond to an Overdose Using Naloxone